 The hanging loop on both handles is an asymmetrical ellipse, slightly broader towards the outer end.

 Based on research by Thomas Larham and my own work, I believe that Grands Magasins du Louvre copper was produced between 1887 (when the store was opened under that name) and the 1920s.

 These are all desirable pieces of copper in my book — all produced during the golden age of French copper from the 1880s (plus or minus) into the 1920s.
-But one thing they do not seem to be is thick — that is, as I would define it, which is 2.5mm or more.
+But one thing they do not seem to be is thick as I would define it, which is 2.5mm or more.
 Each of these pieces I have is 2mm thick at most.
 I can think of a couple good reasons for this: these pieces were marketed primarily to regular people and likely not intended (or priced) for heavy commercial use.
 (A thicker copper pot may not have appealed in any event: heavyweight copper was just as heavy then as it is now, and I don’t believe that French citizens in the late 19th century had substantially more upper-body strength than we early 21st century folk.)
 Secondly, it’s possible that these are hand-raised pans and the time and effort to produce them in volume from thick copper may have proven prohibitively expensive.
 I’d welcome your thoughts on this, too.